pankleks/WasherOne/README.md

 - Ikea 365+ food storage (60393066)
 - Arduino Nano

+> All components (excluding printed parts) should cost between 30-40$

 ## How does it work?

 There are 3 buttons (from left)